 Once homework is complete then no compulsory catch-up is required.

-Repeated missing of deadlines should result in contact to parents, a HOD visit to lesson or conversation, and may result in supervised study to ensure deadlines are met.
+Repeated missing of deadlines should result in contact to parents, a HOD visit to lesson or conversation, and may result in referral to Directed Study to support with completion.